 Today I created another card using the Stampin’ Up!
 Celebrate Sunflowers Bundle.
 I am quite surprised that I would love this bundle so much because I’m not typically a sunflower person.
-But this set is so versatile and I it this has been my most used item from the new catalog.
+But there are so many ways you can use this bundle and it has become one of my most used items from the new catalog.
 Ironically, I only ordered it because my MIL loves sunflowers and thought it would be nice to make her a card.

 Bundle & Save: Stampin’ Up!
 Bundles are a great value!
 Priced at a 10% savings over purchasing the stamps and dies separately.

 When I say this bundle is versatile, I really mean it!
 Look at some of the ways I have used it.

 In the first photo, I stamped, colored and die-cut the images – the same as today’s card but I changed up the colors.
 In the second photo, I simply die cut the sunflower outline and attached it to a beautiful background.
 And in the third photo, I built a sunflower totally with die-cuts.
 And these are just the ways I’ve used this bundle so far.

 - I stamped the sunflower and leaf images in Memento Tuxedo Black Ink on Whisper White Cardstock and cropped them out with the corresponding dies.